 Formal language and tone are expected in scholarly writing, although the definition of formal varies over time and by field.
 Most current fields agree, however, that colloquialisms, slang, contractions, biased language, rhetorical questions, and second person pronouns should be avoided.

 In formal writing, you must be cautious in your selection of scholarly language.
 Be aware that not all texts demonstrate good scholarly tone, even those that may be peer-reviewed.

 Watch out for these writing temptations:

 Students often use complicated, evasive sentences when they are first trying to write with a scholarly voice.
-However, according to the Publication Manual of the American Psychological Association, "Devices that are often found in creative writing--for example: setting up ambiguity, inserting the unexpected, omitting the expected, and suddenly shifting the topic, tense, or person--can confuse or disturb readers of scientific prose" (APA; 2010, p.
-65).
+However, according to APA (2020), "Devices that are often used in creative writing—for example, setting up ambiguity; inserting the unexpected; omitting the expected; and suddenly shifting the topic, tense, or person—do not support the objective of clear communication in scientific writing" (p.
+115).
 Instead of using wordy descriptions or poetic language, try to make your language clearly understood.

 It is important that you become familiar with the language and writing conventions of your discipline; these determine how you approach your work.
 You must also understand the goals of your assignments and those of the course as a whole.
 For comprehensive scholarly writing guidelines, take a look at our website.
 Following APA's guidelines for scholarly writing will help you to maintain a formal, academic tone.

 Didn't find what you need?
 Search our website or email us.